Your questions answered

 Most students on the programme are self-financing, but about 25% are sponsored by their employers.
 Many companies recognise the benefits of an employee attending the programme.
 For example, for their project many Masters in Finance participants carry out research and analysis into a particular area of interest to their sponsoring company.
 See our Fees and Financing page for information on creating a business case for company sponsorship.

-There may be opportunities to earn as a full time student through securing an internship or a company sponsored project.
-If you are fully sponsored by your employer they will continue to pay your salary during the course.
-If you choose the weekend format, you can remain in your job and continue to receive your normal salary.
+There may be opportunities to earn as a full-time student through securing an internship or a company sponsored project.
+If you are fully sponsored by your employer they may continue to pay your salary during the course.
+If you choose the part-time format, we expect that you will remain in your job and continue to receive your normal salary.